atkoroma/iauthcs/README.md

 - Message digest your payload and a few more...

 ## functions() ##
-For the simplicity sake, ```iauthcs``` exposes a function per payment transaction type as listed below.
+For the sake of simplicity, ```iauthcs``` exposes a function per payment transaction type as listed below.

 - DoPaymentAuth() - sends a payment authorization (with card details) and returns the gateway response